gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 The Balance Index is not merely a combination of constants but a fundamental geometric quantity parallel to Q_G = 4π.
 Its timelessness (T^0), ℏ-cancellation, exact identities, and emergent constancy under transport establish it as a cornerstone of cosmological thermal-gravitational equilibrium.

+Most significantly, the Balance Index framework provides a rigorous resolution to the cosmological constant problem: the most severe discrepancy in theoretical physics.
+By recontextualizing dark energy as a geometric equilibrium property rather than quantum vacuum energy, the framework eliminates the 120-order magnitude discrepancy through geometric necessity.
+The observed "dark energy density" is determined entirely by B_i through ρ_Λ,obs = (3G c²)/(2π k_B² B_i²), with no dependence on quantum vacuum fluctuations.

 The framework provides a coherent alternative to ΛCDM where the universe exists in static equilibrium within a Planck-scale black hole, with apparent expansion arising as an optical illusion from UV-IR geometric inversion.
-Future observations testing holonomy H_0 splits, invariant constancy, and particle tri-partition rigidity will validate or refute this geometric equilibrium paradigm.
+Future observations testing holonomy H_0 splits, invariant constancy, particle tri-partition rigidity, and cosmological constant problem resolution will validate or refute this geometric equilibrium paradigm.

 ## Acknowledgments